starfleet1702/Path-Planning-SDC/README.md

 `BUFFER_DISTANCE_TO_FRONT_VEHICLE 30` : It defines the distance to keep from a vehicle in front.

+`NUM_WAYPOINTS 50` : Total number of waypoints sent to simulator is 50. which is enough to have smooth trajectory and to cop up with changing  postion of surrounding vehicles.

 ### Trajectory Generation

 Our target here is to be lane and keep driving straight smootly if there is no slow moving vehicle in our front.
 To be in the same lane we have to maintain some fix distance  from the center of the road. to maintain this distance I am utilizing highway waypoints given in a file. we are also using Frenet Cordinate system to make math easy to understand.